Risk

 Other symptoms include fever, swollen lymph nodes, fatigue, muscle ache, headache and flu like symptoms (keep in mind that these do not appear in all mpox cases and can often be symptoms of other illnesses).

-If you are concerned, stay home and get in touch with your local sexual health clinic, your GP or Healthline and follow their instructions.
+If you are concerned, stay home and get in touch with your local sexual health clinic or GP and follow their instructions.

 Being alert and getting tested if you experience symptoms will be the easiest way to know what you might be dealing with.